nextcloud/documentation/developer_manual/digging_deeper/continuous_integration.rst

 * Unit testing: run unit tests for front-end and back-end where individual classes and components are tested in isolation
 * Integration testing: test components when they are combined

+You can find a list of available github workflow templates in our `nextcloud template repository <https://github.com/nextcloud/.github>`_.

 Linting
 -------